“What’s the best way to fund my business?”: Ten founders give the lowdown on the best way to fund your business

 The consensus with regards to Vc investment is, before you take the money, make sure your motivations and expectations are aligned.
 Taking references can be a good way of ensuring this

-There is no one best option when it comes to funding your business.
+There is no one best option when it comes to funding any business.
 The best investment for your business will be the option that is right for your stage of business, your ambition for growth and what you are willing to offer to investors in return for their investment.

 Is your Startup ready for investment?